Pixel48/SerialExaminer/README.md

 ## Installation
   Download the latest [SerialExaminer installer](https://github.com/Pixel48/SerialExaminer/releases/latest)

+  `SerialExaminerSetup.exe` is 32-bit.
+For 64-bit systems, download `SerialExaminerSetup-x64.exe`
-  > For now, downloading the installer will launch [UAC](https://en.wikipedia.org/wiki/User_Account_Control) *Unknown publisher* alert because it is not digitally signed - I'm just a student developing a small project and I can't afford digital certification
+  > For now, downloading the installer will launch [UAC](https://en.wikipedia.org/wiki/User_Account_Control) *Unknown publisher* alert because it is not digitally signed - For now I can't afford digital certification

 ## Usage
   How to use SerialExaminer interface